 TAG Oil currently intends to use its future earnings, if any, and other cash resources for the operation and development of its business and does not currently anticipate paying any dividends on its common shares.
-TAG Oil recently distributed the Coronado Dividend, but management does not anticipate similar equity-based dividends will occur in the foreseeable future, if at all.
+TAG Oil distributed the Coronado Dividend and recently undertook a return of capital to shareholders, but management does not anticipate similar equity-based dividends will occur in the foreseeable future, if at all.
 Any future determinations to pay dividends on its common shares will be at the sole discretion of the Board after considering a variety of factors and conditions existing from time to time, including current and future commodity prices, production levels, capital investment requirements, debt service requirements, operating costs, royalty burdens, foreign exchange rates and the satisfaction of the liquidity and solvency tests imposed by the B.C.
 Act for the declaration and payment of dividends.
 As a result, a holder of common shares may not receive any return on an investment in the Corporation's common shares.